ralphzimmermann/burnbot/docs/FAVORITES.md

 ## Storage
 - Backend SQLite via API, keyed by user session.

+### Server-side sync on startup
+- On server startup, the backend now updates all saved favorites against the latest `events.json`:
+  - If the `event_id` exists in `events.json`, the stored `event_json` is fully replaced with the latest event fields (including `latitude`/`longitude`).
+  - If the `event_id` no longer exists, the favorite's `description` is set to `DELETED` (other fields are left as-is if present).
+- This ensures mobile clients always receive up-to-date favorites after a data refresh and server restart.

 ## API
 - `website/frontend/src/services/favorites.jsx`
   - `<FavoritesProvider>`: Context provider wrapping the app.